JupiterSabre/Phase-2-Project-X-Hub-ZR/README.md

 This hub is meant to be iterated on for the fall season.

 ##Home Page: Your invitation.
 Lucky you if you have access.
 Click the sign up sheet to apply for the fall season.
+Sign up form is powered by emailjs API.

 ##Happenings: A gallery style catalog of past events & collaborations.
 Click on an image for fill view, double click for exit view.
 --> A calendar of geo located programming within a 2-week period.
 Book an IV session or full body massage ahead of time.